RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/DesignableResiduesFilter.md

 -   task\_operations: define what residues are designable or repackable.
 -   designable: whether or not to report the number of designable positions
--   repackable: whether or not to report the number of repackable positions
+-   packable: whether or not to report the number of repackable positions
 -   lower\_cutoff: minimum number of designable positions
 -   upper\_cutoff: maximun number of designable positions